Great Compliance Safety Accountability (CSA) scores are a must for any successful commercial vehicle fleet.

 This is only partially true.
 There are a couple more components to your score.

-As mentioned above, the FMCSA doesn’t actually generate or endorse any sort of score.
-This means that CSA “scores” aren’t really scores at all.
-They’re percentiles.
-BASIC percentiles to be precise – and there’s seven of them in total.
+As mentioned above, the FMCSA doesn't actually generate or endorse any sort of score.
+This means that the CSA "score" isn't really a score at all.

 - Unsafe Driving